flet-dev/website/docs/tutorials/python-realtime-chat.md

 The full code for this step can be found [here](link TBD).

 This is the final version of the chat app for the purpose of this tutorial.
-Below you can read more about enhancements that we made.
+Below you can read more about the enhancements that we have made.

 ### Keyboard support

-For user name and new message TextFields, we have set [`autofocus`](docs/controls/textfield#autofocus) property, so that they get initial focus.
-We also specified [`on_submit`](/docs/controls/textfield#on_submit) event for both TextFields to capture input when user presses ENTER on their keyboard.
+From the first releases of Flet framework care about keyboard support.
+We started from managing controls focus and and submitting forms on Enter, which are crucial.
+Key bindings/shortcuts are coming in the future releases.

 #### Focusing input controls